-And yet -- while many employees get PPIs prescribed for them on your nickel, in order to save themselves money and/or pay for these scripts using pretax dollars – they are probably the riskiest, most misunderstood and most overused drugs currently available without a prescription.
+And yet they are probably the riskiest, most misunderstood and most overused drugs currently available without a prescription.

 So this installment will take over where the previous one left off.
 The previous installment (covering the first three of the “Six Things”) covered heartburn prevention.
 This installment, starting with the fourth “thing,” covers the remedies – specifically the most popular remedy, the PPI.
 Of us who have experienced it (which is to say, virtually all of us), heartburn -- otherwise known as indigestion or acid reflux — seems to be a part of the human condition.
 We would cite the massive numbers of people — probably a third of the American adult population — who experience this condition at least once a month, but we don’t have to because you, or at least most of the employees in your organization, are likely among them.

-4. PPIs should be a last choice, not a first choice -- and even then, only for the short term
+4. These drugs should be a last choice, not a first choice -- and even then, only for the short term

 With this in mind, you should:

 Ask about effective non-drug or OTC drug options to control your heartburn.

 Ask about the potential long-term harms of PPIs.